-Now, EVERY SINGLE KID has had EVERY SINGLE COACH tell him to ‘watch the baseball’ in one form or another.
-From ‘keep your head still’, to ‘you can’t hit what you can’t see’, to ‘watch the ball hit the bat’, the expressions are endless…and so is the mistake of hitters pulling his or her head to see where the ball goes before the ball makes contact with the bat.
+Now, EVERY SINGLE KID has had EVERY SINGLE COACH tell him to "watch the baseball" in one form or another.
+From "keep your head still", to "you can’t hit what you can’t see", to "watch the ball hit the bat", the expressions are endless…and so is the mistake of hitters pulling his or her head to see where the ball goes before the ball makes contact with the bat.

 Now, again, whether you think I’m right (I am) or wrong (I’m not) about ‘down and through’ mechanics vs the different mechanics we preach and teach in The Baseball Rebellion Hitting Methodology, you can’t argue that vision, or the act of watching the baseball, is NOT the most important thing whether you are in the field or at the plate.

 4 Percent!
-He went onto say that the difference between the all-star player and a bench guy in the majors was another 2 feet…So Barry Bonds was only 8% better than Joe Shmoe Major League Flash in the Pan Guy!
+He went onto say that the difference between an all-star player and a bench player in the majors was another 2 feet…So Barry Bonds was only 8% better than Joe Shmoe Major League Flash in the Pan Guy!
 That’s a pretty bold statement, in my opinion, considering that Joe Shmoe was about 100000% better than me…or anyone else who plays at a high level and can’t make it!

-So I started to really think about this idea, on how to train kids to ‘Value their Vision’ as their main tool to be as good a player as they can be.
+So I started to really think about this idea, on how to train kids to ‘Value their Vision’ as their main tool to be as good of a player as they can be.

 Here’s what I came up with: Joey references a ‘broomstick’ drill on swing smarter.com where you swing the broom and hear where the sound is.
 I prefer a Lacrosse stick with no head on it.
 They are roughly 4 feet long and have an open end.
-I tape up the handle thicker, more like a wooden bat handle, and the kids swing it.
+I tape up the handle thicker, more like a wooden bat handle, and have the kids swing it.
 First, they pull their head, the sound the stick makes, when swung hard, is loud and noticeable.
 That sound also has a ‘direction’ or a ‘location’.
 It’s in front of the hitter because as the head pulls, the hands and shoulder follow along with the head.
 In essence, the knob of the bat pulls and the barrel is NOT accelerated sideways into the zone…it’s not accelerated period until too late.